CBMR-Single-Cell-Omics-Platform/RRBS_analysis_template/README.md

-# RRBS analysis template using Biseq ---under construction---
+# RRBS analysis template using Biseq

-A template for analyzing a Universal Plus mRNA-seq with Nuquant using EdgeR.
+A template for analyzing RRBS results using Bismark & BiSeq.

-The analysis itself is written in the form a .Rmd-file, which contains both code and interactive output for the user.
+The main analysis itself is written in the form a .Rmd-file, which contains both code and interactive output for the user.

 **Purpose and contents of directories in this repository:**